Braces

 What is Braces

-Braces are orthodontic equipment used to adjust bite problems and realign teeth that are not in alignment.
-The teeth are continuously compressed when wearing braces, which eventually moves the teeth into the correct position.
+Orthodontic equipment used to adjust bite problems and realign teeth that are not in alignment.
+The teeth are continuously compressed, which eventually moves the teeth into the correct position.
 The severity of the orthodontic problems and the patient's responsiveness to therapy determine how long treatment takes.

 How long time takes of Braces Process

-Treatment with conventional braces usually lasts anywhere from eighteen months to three years on average.
+Treatment with conventional types usually lasts anywhere from eighteen months to three years on average.
 That being said, certain circumstances could call for a shorter or longer course of therapy.

 Components of Braces